OCHA-DAP/hdx-python-country/documentation/main.md

 values of the form:

     {"iso3": "AFG", "pcode": "AF01", "name": "Kabul"}
+    {"iso3": "AFG", "pcode": "AF0101", "name": "Kabul", "parent": "AF01"}

+Dictionaries *pcode_to_name* and *pcode_to_iso3* are populated in the AdminLevel object. *parent* is optional, but if provided enables lookup of location names by both country and parent rather than just country which should help with any name clashes.
+It also results in the population of a dictionary in the AdminLevel object *pcode_to_parent*.

 Method *setup_from_libhxl_dataset* takes a libhxl Dataset object, while *setup_from_url* takes a URL which defaults to a resource in the global p-codes